tddg/project_latex_template/README.md

-# Template of DS 5110 Project Report
+# Template of DS5110/CS5501 Project Report

 [Latex](https://www.latex-project.org/) is a software system for